Poetry Selections

 in mid-play your eyelids sink.

-A fleeting double exposure: the stage before you outmaneuvered by a dream.
-Then no more stage, it's you.
+A fleeting double exposure: the stage before you outmaneuvered by a

 The theater in the honest depths!